Heart & Stroke

 Finances

-This charity report is an update that has been sent to the Heart and Stroke Foundation of Canada for review.
-Comments and edits may be forthcoming.
+This charity report is an update that has been sent to Heart & Stroke for review.

 Financial Review